hfboyce/tableau_course/_sources/lessons/tableau1.md

 <br>
 <br>

 2\.
-We are interested in the count of the trees in each neighbourhood.
+We are interested in the count of trees in each neighbourhood.
 We don't have a count of trees as a column, but since the column `Tree Id` is unique (that means that every row in the data has a different value for `Tree Id`) we can use it to count the rows (you can use multiple different columns here though).
 Let's drag the `Tree Id` column from the left of the screen to the **Rows** shelf.

 <img src="imgs/treeid_rows.png"  width = "85%" alt="404 image" />